lquatrin/i3d21/assignment_5.md

 ### Data visualization with Plotly

-We used a subset of the ShapeNet in this assignment, containing 329 models from the original dataset.
+In this assignment, it was used a subset of ShapeNet containing 329 models.

 ### Creating a mesh using a parametric model